Studiosity/grover/README.md

 ## Configuration
-Grover can be configured to adjust the layout the resulting PDF.
+Grover can be configured to adjust the layout of the resulting PDF.
 For available options, see https://github.com/GoogleChrome/puppeteer/blob/v1.7.0/docs/api.md#pagepdfoptions

 Also available is the `emulate_media` option.